Dear MendMeShop,

 Achilles tendinitis (also spelled tendonitis) is inflammation in the Achilles tendon, often due to irritation and/or micro-tearing of the collagen fibers.
 Achilles bursitis occurs when the retrocalcaneal bursa is irritated from frequent pressure and it becomes inflamed.
 In some cases, the inflamed bursa also becomes infected with bacteria (referred to as septic bursitis) and it is necessary to see a doctor to get rid of the infection.

 Haglund's Deformity is a painful, enlarged boney protrusion of the upper posterolateral calcaneus that is caused by calcification of the heel bone due to the inflammation of Haglund's Syndrome.
-Unfortunately, the boney protrusion causes further irritation to the retrocalcaneal bursa and Achille tendon due to excess compression of the Achilles tendon and bursa between the protrusion and the back of shoes or other footwear.
+Unfortunately, the boney protrusion causes further irritation to the retrocalcaneal bursa and achilles tendon due to excess compression of the Achilles tendon and bursa between the protrusion and the back of shoes or other footwear.
 This increased irritation than causes Haglund's Syndrome to become worse.

 Due to similar symptoms and the location in the Achilles tendon area, Haglund's Syndrome is frequently misdiagnosed as Achilles tendonitis.